dcgerard/NSF-U-Statistics/README.md

   - Provides a suite of tests for segregation distortion in experimental polyploid populations (for now, just tetraploids).
 This is under different assumptions of meiosis.
-These methods are described in Gerard, Thakkar, and Ferrão (2024).
+These methods are described in Gerard, Thakkar, and Ferrão (2025).
+The likelihood ratio version of these methods, along with helper functions for parallelization, are implemented in the `segtest` package on CRAN.
 - The `menbayesAlpha` R package ([doi:10.5281/zenodo.8124363](https://doi.org/10.5281/zenodo.8124363)):
   <https://github.com/gerardlab/menbayesAlpha>